For more detailed usage information, please refer to our cookbook: Task Generation Cookbook

 set_stateinstanceRecursively set the state of the task and its subtasks.

-add_subtaskinstanceAdd child task.
+add_subtaskinstanceAdd a child task.

-remove_subtaskinstanceDelete a subtask by a giving id.
+remove_subtaskinstanceDelete a subtask by id.

 get_running_taskinstanceGet a RUNNING task.